eskoruppa/PolyMC/README.md

 ```

-After compiling the executable can be found at
+After compiling, the executable can be found at
 ```console
 ./bin/Release/PolyMC
 ```